Blog>Sleep Advice> Your Guide to Finding the Best Position to Sleep

 Side sleepers, listen up!
 The best position to sleep on your side is on your left..
 Sleeping on your right may lead to an increase in acid reflux.
 Sleeping on your left side also improves your blood flow.
 While this advice is especially pertinent to pregnant sleepers, it’s also good food for thought for the rest of us.

-The absolute best way to sleep on your side (at least according to one sleep expert), is on your left with a pillow between your legs.
+The absolute best way to sleep on your side (at least according to Johns Hopkins), is on your left with a pillow between your legs.

 Sleeping with a pillow between your knees pulls excess pressure off your hips and helps keep your spine straight.
 You should also pay attention to your head pillow.
 The pillow should be just high enough to sufficiently lift your head while your neck remains straight.
 This can relieve some of that rotator cuff and neck pain we were talking about earlier.